-Treatments at mid-block crossings can include a range of options including, roadway crosswalk markings, warning signs, median refuge islands, flashing beacons, and traffic signals.
+Treatments for pedestrian crossings at uncontrolled approaches and mid-block locations can include a range of options including, roadway crosswalk markings, warning signs, median refuge islands, flashing beacons, and traffic signals.
 Part 4 of the ATM provides a warrant analysis matrix where appropriate measures can be selected depending on various intersection criteria.
 Measures are broken up into four main categories: